hristoast/TES3MP-UniqueItems/README.md

 Boolean.
 Announce to all players when a unique item is picked up.

+* `dbUpdateInterval`

+Integer.
+The number of hours between database updates.
+Set to `0` to disable.

 * `idleDaysLimit`

 Integer.
 The number of days before a player is considered idle and their held uniques removed.